Locations:

 Advertisement

-Work, bills, kids, marriage, finances and health are some of the biggest non-life-threatening stressors.
-How you interpret these things can affect your body’s reaction and can contribute to anxiety disorders.
+Things like work, bills, kids, marriage, finances and health are some of the biggest non-life-threatening stressors.
+How you interpret these things can affect your body’s reaction and contribute to anxiety disorders.

-Dr. Fisher says stress management is critical to overall health.
+Managing your stress response is critical to your overall health.
 It’s important to think big picture when you feel yourself starting to get worked up over something that you know isn’t a true threat or danger.

-If you’re at the point where stress is impacting your quality of life, talk to a doctor.
-Therapy, medication and stress management techniques can help you return to a more balanced state.
-It’s not a quick fix and you’ll have to work on it daily, but you should be proactive about stress.
+If you’re at the point where stress is impacting your quality of life, you may benefit from talking to a healthcare provider.
+Therapy, medication and stress management techniques can help you gain a more balanced state.
+With time and practice, you can learn to manage your stress response so it doesn’t do more harm than good.

 Learn more about our editorial process.